radhey113/node-with-express-and-swagger-docker/README.md

 + To check that `environment` variable is set or not:
   + `echo ${env}`

-*I hope it will help you to create your new nodejs project with express using swagger api documentation.*
+*I hope it will help you to create your new nodejs project with express using swagger api documentation.* <br /><br />
 ## Thank you